activecollab/middlewarestack/README.md

 Most middleware implementations that we found in November 2016. assumed and did too much, being mini frameworks themselves - they anticipated routing, substacking etc.

-[Slim framework](http://www.slimframework.com) has a nice middleware stack implementation, but it was not available as a stand-alomponent, something that we needed, so we decided to extract it.
+[Slim framework](http://www.slimframework.com) has a nice middleware stack implementation, but it was not available as a stand-alone component, something that we needed, so we decided to extract it.